leofeva963-debug/system_engineering-devops/0x00-shell_basics/README.md

-I am triying to do my Alx assignment of Linux week 2
+I am working on my Alx Linux assignment of week 2